Paul DePodesta: Career

-Major League Baseball

 Early career

 In 1996, DePodesta got his first baseball job with the Cleveland Indians, where he spent three seasons.
-He served as an advance scout for two years and in his final month with the club was appointed special assistant to general manager John Hart.
+He spent the 1996 season as a player development intern, and was promoted to advance scout for the 1997–1998 seasons.
+Later in the 1998 season, he was appointed special assistant to general manager John Hart.

-In 1999, he joined the Oakland Athletics organization as an assistant to general manager Billy Beane.
+In 1999, he joined the Oakland Athletics organization as the assistant general manager, serving as second-in-command to general manager Billy Beane.
 DePodesta was a key figure in Michael Lewis's book Moneyball.
 The book thrust the analytical principles of sabermetrics into the mainstream.

 Los Angeles Dodgers

 At the age of 31, DePodesta was named general manager of the Los Angeles Dodgers on February 16, 2004, making him the fifth-youngest general manager in baseball history.

 DePodesta's reliance on sabermetric principles has been somewhat controversial.
-He is often considered part of a new breed of front-office executives whose personnel decisions depend heavily on analysis of performance data, often at the perceived expense of more traditional methods of scouting and observation.
+He is often considered part of a new breed of front office executives whose personnel decisions depend heavily on analysis of performance data, often at the perceived expense of more traditional methods of scouting and observation.

 One of DePodesta's most notable moves was made at the 2004 trading deadline.
 He traded catcher Paul Lo Duca, relief pitcher Guillermo Mota and outfielder Juan Encarnación to the Florida Marlins in exchange for pitcher Brad Penny, first baseman Hee Seop Choi and pitcher Bill Murphy, in what was reportedly an attempt to pick up pieces to acquire pitcher Randy Johnson from the Arizona Diamondbacks.
 DePodesta was heavily criticized in the local and national baseball media for this trade, because Lo Duca was thought to be the "heart and soul" of the team.
 The Dodgers made the playoffs anyway, with Penny developing into one of the better pitchers in the National League during his stint with the Dodgers, which lasted until the end of the 2008 season.
 Choi, however, was a disappointment, batting just .161 in 2004 and .253 in 2005, and striking out 80 times in 320 at bats.
 Bill Murphy was traded that year to acquire Steve Finley, who hit 13 homers in 58 games, including a memorable grand slam that clinched the division title.
 Lo Duca played through 2005 with the Marlins and then went to the New York Mets, the Washington Nationals and back to the Marlins, making his final Major League appearance in September 2008.